Car-free adventures aroundCardiffSouth Glamorgan

 - Back in the city centre, admire the animal wall near Cardiff Castle and buy welsh cakes in Cardiff Market (you can see them being made).

-- Head into Westgate for a half hour bus ride to the outdoor museum at St Fagans (see 3 below).
+- Head into Westgate for a half hour bus ride to the outdoor museum at St Fagans (see Good Journey directions and 3 below).

 2. Boat to Cardiff Bay

 Hop on the boat from the corner of Bute Park near Castle Street.

 - Overlooking the bay, older landmarks like the whitewashed Norwegian church (now a café and exhibition centre) coexist with newer ones, like the gleaming Millennium Centre; its bilingual inscription reads (in English): “IN THESE STONES, HORIZONS SING”.

 - There are plenty of places to have lunch here, overlooking the wide waters of the bay.